 1. We make it easy for them to get their own.

 Read: the water dispenser above.
 This is a simple, affordable container with a lever spigot we keep in the fridge, and the kids are allowed to get their own drink whenever they want.
 Even the two-year-old.
+(Update: our youngest is now four, and we still use this.)

 Yes, this means messes.
 But it’s only water, and I’d rather have to soak up a nonstick puddle over constantly getting up to get them more water.
 And I love that this fosters independence.